North Dakota Court Records

 What Happens after a Tort Claim is Filed in North Dakota?

-After a claimant files the complaint and summons with the District Court, the claimant must ensure that the defendant receives the summons and copies of the complaint or claims affidavit.
+After a claimant files the complaint and summons with the District Court, the claimant will need to ensure that the defendant receives the summons and copies of the complaint or claims affidavit.
 The claimant may serve the defendant the summons through a process server, a court-designated website, or a newspaper.
-The defendant must respond to the summons within a specified time, typically within 20 days.
+The defendant is generally expected to respond to the summons within a specified time, typically within 20 days.
 The defendant may respond with a counterclaim.
-After the defendant’s response, the court will schedule a hearing, and both parties may begin the discovery process in preparation.
+After the defendant’s response, the court may schedule a hearing, and both parties may begin the discovery process in preparation.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

 Tort claims case parties may be self-represented, especially for small claims.
 The court makes the processes simple enough that parties do not need to be represented by an attorney.
-However, hiring a personal injury lawyer may make a significant difference in damages that a claimant can recover or the defense a defendant can put forward.
-Additionally, personal injury lawyers can help case parties with documentation, investigation, and other steps in the discovery process.
+However, hiring a personal injury lawyer may significantly affect damages that a claimant can recover or the defense a defendant can put forward.
+Additionally, personal injury lawyers may help case parties with documentation, investigation, and other steps in the discovery process.

 How Can I Find a Personal Injury Lawyer Near Me?